beaplab/transcriptome_metaT_quantification/README.md

 screen -R quantifying_<name_user>
 ```

-This call will open a new session.
+This call will open a new session (you will have to press enter maybe).
 The `-R` flag is to reconnect, but given that there won't be any session with this name, it will create a new one.
 If we want to get out and continue with our lives, we have to press `Ctrl + A` and then `Ctrl + D`.
+This keystrokes are the way `screen` has for doing multiple functions. `Ctrl+A` gets you in the 'let's do things at the screen level' and `Ctrl+D` its the 'get me out of screen'.

 After a while, we may reconnect again with `screen -R quantifying_<name_user>` to check how everything is going on.

 Inside the session therefore, we will run the following: